mckennatim/iot3/READMElog.md

 ## log
 ### 2/27/23 16-128demo2-tmr_prg
+TODO
+- [ ]turn relay on for x seconds

 req.pubTimr() put in sched.updateTimr() behind a f.cONNectd flag to run when hay active timers.

 TODO